SamuelDucca/Wisensing-esp32/README.md

 python single_plot.py preprocessed-person_150cm_1.parquet
 ```

 A matplotlib window showing the amplitude heatmap will appear.
-You can zoom in and adjust the scale as needed to better visualize the data.
+You can zoom in using the loupe in the lower left corner, as well as adjust the scale as needed to better visualize the data.

 <img width="500" alt="matplotlib_csi" src="https://github.com/user-attachments/assets/8139feea-4767-47d8-968c-7539603fa4b6" />

 The narrow blue strips denote the CSI amplitude drop when a person walks in between the ESP32 boards.
+Simply close the window when you finish analyzing the data.

 ### 4. Data annotation

 In order to use this data to train a machine learning model, we first need to annotate it, indicating what class corresponds to the events in a certain window of frames.
 To do this, we use the ```data_annotation.py``` script, with the source file name and the class we want to annotate as arguments: ``python data_annotation.py source_file.parquet class_name``

-For example, let's annotate the experiment with the boards placed 150 cm apart:
+For example, let's annotate the "person" class in the experiment with the boards placed 150 cm apart:

 ```
 python data_annotation.py preprocessed-person_150cm_1.parquet person